 If your sneezing cat is also experiencing nasal congestion, eye discharge, or other cold-like signs, then it might be an upper respiratory infection or similar issue.
 URIs often cause a cat to sneeze out mucus that could be yellow or greenish in color.
 The eyes might be glassy, teary, or even excreting a yellow or green mucus.
 You may notice loud breathing and trouble passing air through the nostrils.
 It may seem just like the common cold we humans get, except that healthy cats don't often "catch colds."
 URIs in cats are often caused by feline herpesvirus or calicivirus.
 Be sure to bring your cat to the vet soon for treatment.

-Your vet may prescribe antibiotics if a bacterial infection is suspected.
-Other medications may or may not be warranted.
+Your vet may prescribe antivirals if they suspect a viral component or sometimes a course of antibiotics if a bacterial infection is suspected.
+Other medications such as anti-inflammatories may or may not be warranted.
 Some vets recommend saline nasal drops.
-One simple thing you can do at home to help: keep your cat in the bathroom while you shower.
-The steam can help loosen up congestion, offering some relief to your cat.

 If your cat does not improve after basic treatment for the URI, then your vet may look for underlying diseases that weaken your cat's immune system, like feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV).
 These diseases cannot be cured, but they can often be managed, allowing cats to live relatively healthy lives.
 Other, more serious diseases can also cause URIs in cats.
 You vet will likely recommend lab tests to determine if there is an underlying disease.

-If your cat has been sneezing frequently for a few days but has no other signs of illness, it's a good idea to contact your vet for advice.
-Meanwhile, look at your cat's environment and consider what might be causing the sneezing.
-For example:
+If your cat has been sneezing frequently for a few days but has no other signs of illness, it's a good idea to contact your vet for advice, but there are a few things you can do at home to prevent sneezing in the future.

 Have you changed to a new litter?
 Dusty and/or scented litter may cause cats to sneeze.
 Try changing to a low-dust cat litter and keep it unscented.

 Are you using any new products in your home?
-Some cats are sensitive to the smell of cleaners, detergents, and perfumes.
+Some cats are sensitive to the smell of cleaners, candles, scented oils, smoke inhalation, detergents, and perfumes.
 Switch to products that are unscented or mild.
 Consider cleaning with simple products like diluted vinegar and baking soda.

 Does your house need cleaning?
 Maybe there is dust or pollen in your home that your cat is reacting to.
 Remember that cats spend a lot of their time close to the ground.
 Dust and vacuum your home thoroughly.
 Clean surfaces with a non-toxic, non-scented cleaner.